WebHare/platform/doc/whfs-history.md

 The existing draft is moved to the `whconstant_whfsid_whfs_snapshots` folder.
 A version event of type 'publish' is generated with the snapshot pointing to the same draft (so there may be two version events referring to the same snapshot).

-Reverting a draft moves it to the snapshots folder and creates a 'revert' event pointing to the snapshot.
-A revert keeps its version number and a new draft generated from the source will have an incremented minor version.
+Reverting a draft creates an 'abandoned draft' event to mark the end of this editing session.
+Drafts before this 'abanonded' event will not be opened by the editor, but their version (number)s are preserved and a new draft generated from the source will have an incremented minor version.

 ### File named and workflow
 Principles behind the 'name' field and its effect on the UI/WHFS: